 Fearing oil refineries will be hit hard by the Finance Ministry's move to change the way petrol and diesel are priced, Oil Minister M Veerappa Moily has asked Prime Minister Manmohan Singh to constitute an expert committee to decide on the issue.

 The Finance Ministry has informed the Petroleum Ministry that auto fuel needs to be priced at export parity rather than import parity as the 2.5% customs duty was adding to the under-recoveries of the state-run oil marketing companies without contributing any revenue to the exchequer.

+The imported price of petrol and diesel, which includes customs duty, is used by the refineries to calculate the prices charged from retailers.
+The difference between this price and the pump price is the under-recovery or revenue loss.
+While the government had freed petrol from its control, diesel continues to be subsidised.
+There is no import duty on kerosene and LPG, the other two subsidised fuel.
 At 2.5%, its net effect is an increase of Rs 1.13 per litre on the ex-refinery price of diesel.
 This translates into an under-recovery of Rs 18,000 crore.
 On petrol, the customs duty impact is about one rupee but it is passed on to the consumers and there is no impact on government's subsidy bill.